 The course is split into two parts, echoing the World Health Organisation’s definition of health as ‘complete physical, mental and social wellbeing, and not merely the absence of disease or infirmity’.

-Day One is about having your school set up so that it naturally generates good mental health and wellbeing.
-Day Two is to help you spot people who are having problems, and signpost your best course of action.
+Day One is about setting up your school or service so that it naturally generates good mental health and wellbeing.
+Day Two is to help you spot people who are having problems and signpost your best course of action.
 You can attend either or both days.

 A 3-day course.